rxseven/docker-playground/README.md

 ### Resetting the development environment

-If your development environment doesn’t work properly, you may need to reset the environment with the commands below:
+If your development environment doesn’t work properly, you may need to reset the environment with the available commands below:

 #### Refresh (soft clean)